Array§

 ): boolean

-Returns true if at least one value of the data
+Returns true if at least one value of the data object fails the condition

 condition, otherwise false.

-§pickKeys<I extends POJO<any>, O = Partial<I>>(data: I, keys: (keyof I)[]): O
+Source§pickKeys<I extends POJO<any>, O = Partial<I>>(data: I, keys: (keyof I)[]): O

 pickKeys<I extends POJO<any>, O = Partial<I>>(data: I, keys: (keyof I)[]): O

-Returns a new object consisting of only the portion of the data
+Returns a new object consisting of only the portion of the data object with the specified keys.

-§pickKeys<I extends POJO<any>, O = Partial<I>>(keys: string[]): (data: I) => O
+Source§pickKeys<I extends POJO<any>, O = Partial<I>>(keys: string[]): (data: I) => O

 pickKeys<I extends POJO<any>, O = Partial<I>>(keys: string[]): (data: I) => O

-Returns a new object consisting of only the portion of the data
+Returns a new object consisting of only the portion of the data object with the specified keys.

 Source§propOr<I extends POJO<any>>(